eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

   - and the compiler transforms this to
     - example
   - where references are used in a way that's more involved (e.g., being stored in data structures) lifetimes usually have to be written

+# Benefits {#pros}

+- pros
+  - simplicity
+    - because references can only be created at the start of a function, and cannot be returned from functions, or stored in data structures
+    - lifetimes become redundant
+    - you no longer need lifetimes to enforce safety properties
+    - so references go from being a two argument type (pointed to type, lifetime)
+    - to a plain old fashioned "reference to T"
+    - the only check you have to make is, at a call site, where a reference is created
+      - you have to check the variable you're taking a reference to hasn't already been consumed
+        - example
+      - if mutable references are involved, you have to check the references don't overlap

+# Costs {#cons}

 - cons
   - loss of generality